dboeckli/spring-6-resttemplate/README.md

                            | response)      |
                            +----------------+
 ```
+The Integration Test only covers the scenario without gateway.
+See project spring-6-restclient for integration test with gateway.

 This repository is for an example application built in my [Spring Framework 6 - Beginner to Guru](https://www.udemy.com/course/spring-framework-6-beginner-to-guru/?referralCode=2BD0B7B7B6B511D699A9) online course

 The application is a simple Spring Boot 3 / Spring Framework 6 web application.
 It is used to help students learn how